gbowley/Tuner-T6e-v2/README.md

 ## Introduction

-This is a stripped back fork of Alcantors LotusECU-T4e tool.
-The monitoring and live tuner applicaiton is now standalone.
+This tool is based on the tuner branch of Alcantor's LotusECU-T4e.
+I have used the previously described methods for CAN communication, and implemented them into a ground up rewrite that allows monitoring, logging, and live tuning of T6e cars.

-This program is compatible with Lotus Exige V6 cars running the P138 firmware, with an unlocked calibration.
+This program is compatible with Lotus Exige V6 running the P138 firmware, with an unlocked calibration.

-For firmware flashing use [LotusECU-T4e](https://github.com/Alcantor/LotusECU-T4e)
+For firmware flashing continue to use [LotusECU-T4e](https://github.com/Alcantor/LotusECU-T4e).

+I will update this tool, and definitions, as and when I have time.

 ## Installation (usb2can)

 1.  **Python:** Ensure you have Python 3 installed.
 The recommended install is [3.9.7](https://www.python.org/downloads/release/python-397/) for environment compatibility with [Lotus Flasher](https://github.com/Alcantor/LotusECU-T4e)
 2.  **Dependencies:** Install the required Python libraries.
-The primary dependencies are `python-can`, and `pyserial`.
+The primary dependencies are `python-can`, `pyserial`, and `pyqt5`.
 Open an elevated command prompt and run the following.
     ```bash
     pip install python-can
     pip install pyserial
-    # Add any other specific dependencies if identified, e.g., for a specific CAN interface backend
+    pip install pyqt5
     # pip install can-isotp # (Potentially needed depending on python-can version and usage)
     ```
 3.  **CAN Interface Driver 1:** Install the necessary drivers for the [Korlan](https://shop.8devices.com/index.php?route=product/product&path=67&product_id=89) Adapter, including the [Windows Driver](https://drive.google.com/drive/folders/1gXWpuP20U2mhcW6IqtwhRo0PY9ZusSYv)